aonai/TurtleBot_SLAM/README.md

 # Package List
 This repository consists of several ROS packages
-- <PACKAGE1> - one sentence description
+- nuturtle_description - Package contianing urdf files and code for the robot.